“We’re being quarantined here. We’re being kept here to die.”

 Four American tourists, ripe for horror’s plucking, spend their last day on vacation in Mexico visiting an old Mayan temple.
-But not just any Mayan temple – this one is off the map.
-It’s widely regarded by the locals to be “evil”.
-The past archaeological expedition vanished without a trace.
+But not just any Mayan temple – this one is off the map and widely regarded by the locals to be evil.
+The past archaeological expedition that visited it vanished without a trace.
 And when they get there, natives emerge with guns and bows and arrows to warn them away.

 Hey, they think, why not go check it out!
 We’re sure nothing bad can happen, because we’re young and cute and have our cellphones and a bottle of Aquafina!
 Whee!
 Take some pictures, while we’re at it, and steal their souls before we go traipsing on their sacred burial mound!

 It’s this strong-headedness that just makes me fall in love with horror victims all over again.

 So when the four Americans, along with a German and some other guy who dies too early to be of any interest to me, head up to the ruins, I don’t have a lot of sympathy.
 I didn’t when I read the book, either – the characters were some of the most unsympathetic whiners and jerks that I’ve come across since Eli Roth’s Cabin Fever.